 Another worst-case infestation for most homeowners would be a rodent infestation.
 For example, mice can infest homes when looking for food and shelter.
 Rats are less common, but can be found inside homes that are near their habitats.

 If you just can’t seem to get rid of fruit flies in house (or other kitchen bugs), reach out for a free quote from Aptive Environmental.
 We deal with infestations all around the United States.
-Our pesticides are applied to be child-friendly, pet-friendly, and even friendly to the environment.
-Check out our Four Seasons Protection Program to keep the pests away all year long.
+Check out our professional and effective pest control to keep the pests away all year long.